LocallyTrivialSeminar/LocallyTrivialSeminar.github.io/index.md

 ## Attending & Speaking ##

-Time & Location: TBD with talks lasting anywhere between 1 and 2 hours (with breaks).
+Time & Location: Tuesdays @ 11:00am in TBD.

 To sign up to speak please rank your 3 favourite open slots in our schedule in an email to one of the organizers.
 In this email please include your proposed topic.